mseri/rails-purecss/README.md

 Additionally it provides
 - a jQuery function that automatically enables the dropdown menu without the need of additional rails packages/frameworks (YUI or others).
-- a small optional set of css for right-aligned horizontal menus, CSS carets (font-independent), vertical separators, ...
+- a small optional set of css for right-aligned horizontal menus, CSS carets (font-independent), vertical separators, alerts, ...

 I cite directly from [purecss.io](http://purecss.io)
  > CSS with a minimal footprint.